5

 - 4 hours

-Join us on this guided tour of Cajamarca and explore the city that witnessed the dramatic final decades of the Inca Empire, where history is evident in every corner.
+Embark on a guided exploration of Cajamarca, a city that played a pivotal role in the final chapters of the Inca Empire, where history echoes in every corner!

-The tour will begin at the Plaza de Armas, the site where the Inca chief Atahualpa was captured by the Spaniards.
-Here, we will visit the Santa Catalina cathedral and the San Francisco church, featuring facades carved in volcanic rock.
+The first stop will be the Plaza de Armas, a significant site where the Inca leader Atahualpa was captured by Spanish forces.
+Here, we will view the impressive Santa Catalina Cathedral alongside the San Francisco Church, both featuring facades intricately carved from volcanic stone.

-Our final stop will be at the viewpoint on Santa Apolonia hill, providing a view of the city and the Rumi Tiana valley.
-This site features the famous Silla del Inca, believed to be the seat of Atahualpa.
+Next, we will ascend to the viewpoint at Santa Apolonia Hill, offering breathtaking vistas of the city and the Rumi Tiana Valley.
+Here, you will encounter the notable Silla del Inca, a significant landmark reputed to be the throne of Atahualpa.

-After three and a half hours of history and sightseeing, we will return to your hotel in Cajamarca.
+After an immersive experience filled with rich history and exploration lasting approximately three and a half hours, we will return to your hotel in Cajamarca.

 Prices